reactjs/react.dev/CONTRIBUTING.md

 Ignore this if you're specifically writing about ES5.

+**Don't use ES6 features when equivalent ES5 features have no downsides.**

+Remember that ES6 is still new to a lot of people.
+While we use it in many places (`const` / `let`, classes, arrow functions), if the equivalent ES5 code is just as straightforward and readable, consider using it.

+In particular, you should prefer named `function` declarations over `const myFunction = () => ...` arrows for top-level functions.
+However, you *should* use arrow functions where they provide a tangible improvement (such as preserving `this` context inside a component).
+Consider both sides of the tradeoff when deciding whether to use a new feature.

 **Don't use features that aren't standardized yet.**

 For example, **don't** write this: